Crossing Number Bound in Knot Mosaics: Future research directions

-Note a $5 \times 5$ board is simple enough that it can only support 9 crossings.
-It is likely that one could build these two knots on a $6 \times 6$ board and then simply analyze all possible $5 \times 5$ boards to establish the answer to the conjecture above, but for knots with higher crossing numbers the complexity of their mosaic representations increases rapidly making a case by case analysis impractical.
+Note that a $5 \times 5$ board is simple enough that it can only support 9 crossings.
+It is likely that one could build these composite knots on a $6 \times 6$ board and then simply analyze all possible $5 \times 5$ boards to establish the results for some of these composite knots, but for knots with higher crossing numbers the complexity of their mosaic representations increases rapidly making a case by case analysis impractical.

-Next recall the class of knots first introduced in Section \ref{sec:saturation}, that is, the alternating class of knots that fit on $M_{2k + 1}$ with $|D| = 2$.
-We know several things about these knots already, namely: \begin{itemize} \item There is an odd knot mosaic (e.g. $M_{5},M_{7}$, etc.) with a choice of dual such that $|D| = 2$ for each of these knots. \item The crossing number is given by: $c = (2k - 1)^{2} - 2$, where $k \geq 1$.
-In particular, this shows that the bound in Theorem \ref{thm:oddub} is sharp. \item $7_{4}$ is the smallest knot of this class; the next would have 23 crossings. \end{itemize}

-The $7_{4}$ knot shows up in many artifacts in Asian culture where it is called the endless knot, perhaps due to its exquisite symmetry.
-For this reason, we shall refer to the family of knots that embeds on $M_{2k + 1}$ with $|D| = 2$ as $E_{2k + 1}$, with $E$ being an homage to the endless knot.

-A knot is \emph{invertible} if it can be deformed to itself, reversing orientation along the way.
-All knots with 7 crossings or less are known to be invertible \cite{burde}, so in particular the $7_{4}$ knot is invertible.
-Given the precise crossing structure of the $E_{2k + 1}$ knots and the symmetries of the mosaic board itself, one can easily prove that each $E_{2k + 1}$ knot is invertible.

-An important invariant in knot theory is chirality.
-A knot is \emph{amphichiral} if it is ambient isotopic to its mirror image; otherwise, the knot is \emph{chiral} \cite{adams}.
-Knot polynomials are a useful tool in determining chirality: in \cite{jones}, a knot is shown to be chiral if its Jones polynomial is not palindromic, i.e. if $V(K, t) \not = V(K, t^{-1})$.
-One may compute the Jones polynomial for the $7_{4}$ knot -- the smallest knot in $E_{2k + 1}$ -- and see that it is not palindromic, indicating that $7_{4}$ is in fact a chiral knot.